miklevin/MikeLev.in/_posts/2024-12-29-the-sound-of-htmx-pipes.md

 by chance happened into in life.
 You know how even the most determined attribute a lot of their success to luck (even though that's only a half-truth)?
 Well, the luck component as a factor in success is being dialed-down, because AI.
-Common wisdom and best practices&#151;in other words, ***the conventional way of doing things***&#151;is being bottled-up and brought to a device near you in the modern-day functional analogue of a genie in a magic lamp&#151; backfiring wishes and all!
+Common wisdom and best practices—in other words, ***the conventional way of doing things***—is being bottled-up and brought to a device near you in the modern-day functional analogue of a genie in a magic lamp— backfiring wishes and all!

 ### The Power of Names